chtenb/fate/README.md

 Todo
 ====
 SHORT TERM
-- Make tests fully deterministic by seed
+- Make initial file read not a part of undotree.
 - Make sure the view updates fast enough to be in sync with userinterface.viewportoffset and viewportsize.
 - Implement repeat